-The segment length field shall be an unsigned 16-bit integer that indicates the number of octets in the segment payload (which does not include the tail bits, or the pad bits).
+The segment length field shall be an unsigned 16-bit integer that indicates the number of octets in the uncoded segment payload (which does not include the tail bits, or the pad bits).
+The length of each segment shall not be larger than 65535 octets.